-Update January 2013: I posted this cookie recipe within the first few months of my blogging life.
-It’s been a long time!
-But these cookies remain a favorite and let me tell you why: their ethereal, soft texture is unlike any cookie I’ve ever tasted and the sweet buttermilk glaze compliments the tender, light, lemony crumb.
+I’ve been making these cookies for years and years, and they remain a favorite.
+Let me tell you why: their ethereal, soft texture is unlike any cookie I’ve ever tasted and the sweet buttermilk glaze compliments the tender, light, lemony crumb.

 They definitely look unassuming.
 I mean, really, where’s the color?
 The pizazz?
 The pop?

 Trust me, one bite and you’ll realize these cookies don’t need anything else to make them special or stand out.
 They are absolutely incredible.

 - zest of 1 lemon (about 2-3 teaspoons)

 - 1/2 teaspoon salt

 - 1 1/2 cups granulated sugar

 - 2/3 cup buttermilk (here is a guide for making your own buttermilk)